lvgl/lvgl/docs/porting/draw.rst

 --------------

 As you saw above the software renderer adds the ``blend`` callback field.
-It’s a special callback related to how the software renderer works.
+It's a special callback related to how the software renderer works.
 All draw operations end up in the ``blend`` callback which can either fill an area or copy an image to an area by considering an optional mask.